-"Presenting timely reports to council meetings is crucial for enabling effective, evidence-based decision making, upholding transparency and accountability, ensuring legal compliance, and preventing delays in public service delivery.
+Presenting timely reports to council meetings is crucial for enabling effective, evidence-based decision making, upholding transparency and accountability, ensuring legal compliance, and preventing delays in public service delivery.

 Councillors require adequate time to review, understand, and scrutinise reports and supporting evidence before making significant decisions.
 Timely good quality reports provide decision-makers with the necessary data and insights to weigh options, challenge assumptions, consider the resident impact and ensure decisions align with corporate goals.
-This practice is a key component of the Council's statutory "Best Value" duty and consideration needs to be given to the steps required to improve the deteriorating trend from a previously low baseline."
+This practice is a key component of the Council's statutory "Best Value" duty and consideration needs to be given to the steps required to improve the position.